megamenu

 Subjects covered:

-Quantum Computing is a 5 ECTS module delivered over 4 hours per week for 12 weeks.
+Quantum Computing is a 5 ECTS module delivered over 4 hours per week for 12 weeks (2 hrs of synchronous class time and 2 hours of asynchronous content to be done in the students).
 Here’s a schedule of the topics we’ll cover each week:

 1. Introduction